 Why Mini Pouches Often Feel Weaker

 Even when they display the same number of dots, mini portions typically contain less filling and release nicotine more slowly.
+For example, ZYN Mini 4 dots is approximately 6 mg, while ZYN Regular 4 dots equals 11 mg.
+This is one of the biggest sources of confusion for customers switching between formats.

 Brands That Use Dot Systems vs. Brands That Don’t

-VELO, ZYN, Loop, Lundgrens, On!, Kelly White, Swave, Avant, Zone X, White Fox, Skruf, XQS (some lines)
+Brands that commonly use dots or bars include VELO, ZYN, Loop, Lundgrens, On!, Kelly White, Swave, Avant, Zone X, White Fox, Skruf, XQS (some lines).
+Each of these brands assigns their own meaning to the symbol scale.

-77, Ace, Apres, Baow, Björn, Camo, Cuba, Fumi, Fix, Greatest Garant, Glick, Helwit, Iceberg, Killa, Kurwa, Kuma, Lynx, Nois, Pablo, Puff & Pouch, Siberia, XPCT, Zixs and others.
+Brands that do NOT use dots include 77, Ace, Apres, Baow, Björn, Camo, Cuba, Fumi, Fix, Greatest Garant, Glick, Helwit, Iceberg, Killa, Kurwa, Kuma, Lynx, Nois, Pablo, Puff & Pouch, Siberia, XPCT, Zixs, and others.
+These brands primarily use mg per pouch, which is clearer but still influenced by moisture and formulation.

 Why Strength Feels Different Across Brands

 Even two pouches with the exact same mg level can deliver completely different experiences.
+This is due to a few technical factors:

 1. Moisture content

+Moist brands like Lundgrens or Swave feel stronger.
 Dry brands like ZYN or On! release nicotine more slowly.

 2. pH level